sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 of a second when loading a web page.

-The authors present their results compared to the other engines in the following graph (TraceMonkey is labelled "Tracing"):
+The authors present their results compared to the other engines in the following graph (TraceMonkey is labeled "Tracing"):

 ![comparison of results between TraceMonkey, V8, and SFX](results_compare.png)